 List Of Medications People Steal From Their Pets

-The most common reason for a person to abuse pet medication is to get high.
+The most common reason for a person to use pet medication is to get high.

 - Dissociative Anesthetic – Ketamine – Cat Tranquilizer